 Chief Constable Iain Livingstone graduated in law from the Universities of Aberdeen and Strathclyde.
 He worked as a solicitor in Glasgow, Edinburgh and London before joining Lothian and Borders Police in 1992.
 Iain served in Edinburgh and West Lothian as a patrol officer and detective and at HQ as Head of CID and Assistant Chief Constable Crime.
 He has commanded many serious crime investigations and major events.

 Iain has studied in New York as a Fulbright Scholar and undertaken external attachments to the Police Ombudsman for Northern Ireland as a senior investigator and to Her Majesty's Inspectorate of Constabulary.
 Working across the justice sector, he currently sits on the Scottish Sentencing Council and was a member of Lord Bonomy's review of corroboration.

 Sue will hold office until 18 October 2020.

-Sue Moody has worked with and for survivors of crime for more than 30 years.
-She was the first Director of Victim Support Scotland and also the first Director of Victim Information and Advice (part of the Crown Office and Procurator Fiscal Service).
+Sue Moody was the first Director of Victim Support Scotland and also the first Director of Victim Information and Advice (part of the Crown Office and Procurator Fiscal Service).
 As senior lecturer in the Law Faculty at Dundee University she undertook research on crime victims.
 Her most recent post before retirement in March 2015 was with the Survivor Scotland team at the Scottish Government, supporting survivors of abuse in care as children.

 Sue is currently a board member of the Howard League Scotland.
 She also chairs a new charitable trust, McManus 168, promoting the work of the McManus Art Gallery and Museum in Dundee.